You've Never Seen Everything

 You've Never Seen Everything is the 21st studio album by Canadian singer-songwriter Bruce Cockburn, released on July 10, 2003.
+It was his first studio album in four years, when Breakfast in New Orleans Dinner in Timbuktu was released.
+In Canada, the album was released by True North Records, who coordinated an agreement with Rounder Records to handle distribution in the United States.

 Special guests on the album include Hugh Marsh, Jackson Browne, Emmylou Harris, Sarah Harmer, and Sam Phillips.